KesseNones/FetchBackendExercise/README.md

 data on the backend.
 Plus, the databse itself is only a memory-based data-structure, so it's not made for longterm use anyway.

-## Needing to deal with multithreading.
+## Needing to Deal with Multithreading.
 The database struct not only contaiins a hashmap but also a mutex, meaning that any one thread needs to lock down the mutex first before altering/querying the database, unlocking it after use.
 This ensures that there are no simultaenious databse changes, allowing